fikri2992/mcp0/DEPLOYMENT.md

-# Deployment Guide
+# MCP Builder CLI Deployment Guide

-This guide covers how to deploy the MCP API Server using different methods.
+This guide covers how to deploy the MCP Builder CLI using different methods.

 ## NPM/NPX Deployment